 Jack O’Brien (Artistic Director Emeritus) served as the Artistic Director of The Old Globe from 1981 through 2007.
-Mr. O’Brien will direct It’s Only a Play this fall on Broadway starring F. Murray Abraham, Matthew Broderick, Nathan Lane, Stockard Channing, and Megan Mullally.
-He most recently directed the Broadway revival ofMacbeth with Ethan Hawke.
+Mr. O’Brien recently directed It’s Only a Play this fall on Broadway starring F. Murray Abraham, Matthew Broderick, Nathan Lane, Stockard Channing, and Megan Mullally; as well as the Broadway revival ofMacbeth with Ethan Hawke.
 His Broadway credits also include: The Nance, Dead Accounts, Catch Me If You Can, Impressionism, The Coast of Utopia (Tony Award), Dr. Seuss’ How the Grinch Stole Christmas!, Dirty Rotten Scoundrels (Tony nomination), Henry IV (Tony Award), Hairspray (Tony Award), Imaginary Friends, The Invention of Love (Tony nomination, Drama Desk Award), The Full Monty (Tony nomination), More to Love, Getting Away with Murder, Pride’s Crossing, The Little Foxes, Hapgood (Lucille Lortel Award, Best Director), Damn Yankees, Two Shakespearean Actors (Tony nomination), Porgy and Bess (Tony Award).
 Metropolitan Opera: II Trittico.
 London: Love Never Dies, Hairspray (Olivier nomination).
 National Theatre: His Girl Friday.
 Six movies for PBS’s “American Playhouse.”
 Awards: 2008 Theatre Hall of Fame Inductee, 2005 John Houseman Award, ArtServe Michigan 2008 International Achievement Award, Honorary Doctorate, University of Michigan.
 Honorary Doctor of Humane Letters, University of San Diego.
 Film (actor): Sex and the City 2.
 Jack Be Nimble: The Accidental Education of an Unintentional Director, his memoir about the early years of his career, was released in the summer of 2013 by Farrar, Straus and Giroux.